blinxcorporation/EduTime-PHP/README.md

 ## Assumptions

 - There are enough resources for efficient timetabling.
-(Lecturers,Rooms)
+(Lecturers,Rooms).
+- The students will get the timetable from the university website

 ## Issue